coin-or/coin-or.github.io/pages/user/user_introduction.md

 ./coinbrew build --no-prompt --main-proj=ProjName --prefix=/path/to/install/dir --verbosity=1
 ./coinbrew install --main-proj=ProjName
 ```
+Note that the prefix specified above is the directory where the packages will be
+installed.
+If the specified prefix is writable, then all packages will be
-Note that is no prefix is specified, the package will be installed in the build
+automatically installed immediately after building.
+If no prefix is specified,
+the package will be installed in the directory dist/.
+Options that would have
-directory and no separate install step is necessary.
-Options that would have been passed to the `configure` script under the old
+been passed to the `configure` script under the old build system can simply be
-build system can simply be added to the command-line.
-For example, to build
-with debugging symbols, do
+added to the command-line.
+For example, to build with debugging symbols, do
 ```
-./coinbrew build --no-prompt --main-proj=ProjName --prefix=/path/to/install/dir --verbosity=1 --enable-debug
+./coinbrew build ProjName --prefix=/path/to/install/dir --enable-debug --no-prompt
 ```

 To get help with additional options available in running the script, do